Connect with others who understand.

 Talk to Your Doctor About Related Conditions

-Having other health problems in addition to amyloidosis may complicate treatment and lead to less favorable outcomes.
+Having health problems in addition to amyloidosis may complicate treatment and lead to less favorable outcomes.
 Managing comorbid conditions can improve your quality of life.
-Make sure to have regular follow-up appointments with your health care team and bring up any new or unusual symptoms you are having.
+Make sure to have regular follow-up appointments with your health care team, and bring up any new or unusual symptoms you are having.
 Speak openly with your team about all of your health concerns, and consider seeking care from an amyloidosis specialist if you are facing challenges while managing this disease.

 All updates must be accompanied by text or a picture.